string(68) "SELECT * FROM authors WHERE lastname >= 'Q' ORDER BY lastname"

 Isabella Russell-Ides grew up under the Hollywood sign.
 Her father ran searchlights for the openings of premieres back in the glory days of Grauman’s Chinese and so she was leaning towards the stage lights from the get go.
 Her critically acclaimed plays have seen productions all across the USA.
 The Early Education of Conrad Eppler, won Echo Theatre’s national Big Shout Out competition.
 CoCo & Gigi (a Beckett-inspired parlay) and Lydie Marland in the Afterlife premiered to showers of critical praise.
 Leonard’s Car won Nora’s Playhouse Outstanding New Play award in NYC.
 Her plays have garnered Leon Rabin Awards, The Column Awards, Critics Forum Awards, BEST Of FEST accolades.
 Russell-Ides play-crafting has been characterized as “genius” by Taitte, “brilliant” by Bonafield; her dialogue tagged as “crisp, clever and ballsy” by The Dallas Observer, “gorgeous” by Playwrights Playground.
 Russell-Ides is also a published poet: Getting Dangerously Close to Myself, Slough Press.

-Dylan Schifrin is a playwright, musician, composer, and freshman at Yale University.
+Dylan Schifrin is a playwright, musician, composer, and sophomore at Yale University.
 Dylan’s plays The Exceptional Childhood Center and Gwendolyn were finalists in the Blank Theater’s Young Playwrights Festival in Hollywood.
 In addition, The Exceptional Childhood Center was a finalist in the San Diego Playwrights Project.
 Dylan’s play Gwendolyn is based on a comedic short story he wrote that won second place in BJ Novak’s High School Humor Challenge, a nationwide competition through the Scholastic Art and Writing Awards.
 Nationally recognized for his writing ability, Dylan was selected as a YoungArts finalist in creative writing and attended YoungArts Week in Miami.
-He was also selected as one of the Top Ten Teens in the San Fernando Valley by Ventura Boulevard magazine.
+His work has also been featured in SHOWSEARCH 2017 by the Foundation for New American Musicals.
 No matter what he goes on to do in this crazy world of ours, Dylan will always treasure music and creative writing as invaluable passions of his.

 Keegon Schuett is a playwright, filmmaker and performance artist.
 He is an alum of the Curious New Voices program of Curious Theatre in Denver where his plays Oedipus Vexed and Anniversary both premiered.
 He graduated in 2013 with his BFA in Theatre Design and Technology from the University of Memphis, where he acted, wrote original plays, stage managed, designed costumes, and directed.
 He received his MFA in Writing for the Stage and Screen from Northwestern University in 2015.
 During his time at NU, he wrote Pilgrimage, a short play about trans issues.
 He filmed an autobiographical documentary entitled Selfie, which has screened at film festivals across the America.
 He was the recipient of a grant to film an original sitcom pilot entitled Out of Sync, a coming of age story about a drag queen in a lipsyncing competition.
 His plays have been performed internationally and one has even been translated into Afrikaans.
 He currently lives and works in Memphis, TN.